 Two groups of 40 individuals were studies.
 The first test group got the HIVEC treatment “before” resection of the bladder; the other group received the same treatment only “after” the resection of their bladder.

-Historically Commonly Bacillus Calmette-Guerin or BCG achieved the great results in non-muscle invasive bladder cancer, whereas Mitomycin-C is usually not as effective as BCG.
-Researcher believe though, that by heating the Mitomycin-C prior to use raises the effectiveness by allowing the drug to be more soluble when administered at higher temperature, with the permeable nature of the bladder lining adding to the up-tic in performance.
-Costing models also concluded that per individual receiving the treatment a saving of over $850 over a 3 year span.
+Historically Commonly Bacillus Calmette-Guerin or BCG achieved great results in non-muscle invasive bladder cancer, whereas Mitomycin-C is usually not as effective as BCG.
+Researchers believe though, that heating the Mitomycin-C prior to use raises the effectiveness by allowing the drug to be more soluble when administered at a higher temperature, with the permeable nature of the bladder lining adding to the up-tic in performance.
+Costing models also concluded that per individual receiving the treatment a saving of over $850 over a 3-year span.

-In a test group of individuals who had undergone the HIVEC treatment regimen as opposed to surgery the results showed that the bulk of these individuals had their tumors disappear with no reoccurrence showing in follow-ups over several years’ time.
-Scientists believe they have an alternate methodology of treatment which can prevent the invasiveness of a radical cystectomy.
+In a test group of individuals who had undergone the HIVEC treatment regimen as opposed to surgery, the results showed that the bulk of these individuals had their tumors disappear with no reoccurrence showing in follow-ups over several years’ time.
+Scientists believe they have an alternate methodology of treatment that can prevent the invasiveness of a radical cystectomy.